 The Dutch have a very busy social calendar and an active festival scene; from the moment the tulips begin to blossom events seem to be sprouting up daily until the summer starts to fade.
-From music and art to sports and food, there are many diverse and interesting cultural celebrations to attend in the Netherlands.
+From music and art to sports and food, there are many diverse and interesting Netherlands holidays and cultural celebrations to attend.

 New Year’s Dive Scheveningen